risingwavelabs/risingwave-docs/docs/guides/ingest-from-citus-cdc.md

  slug: /ingest-from-citus-cdc
 ---

 RisingWave supports ingesting change data capture (CDC) data from Citus database.
+Version 10.2 of Citus is supported.

 Citus database is an extension to PostgreSQL that transforms PostgreSQL into a distributed database.
 For more details, see [Citus data](https://www.citusdata.com).